 It has been called medicine for the soul.
-It moves us, motivates us and soothes us.
-It gives us pleasure and helps alleviate pain.
-It is powerful and highly personal.
-For many, it is even tied in to their very sense of identity.
+It moves us, motivates us, and soothes us.
+Gives us pleasure and helps alleviate pain.
+Powerful and highly personal.
+For many, it is even tied to their very sense of identity.
 Its appeal is universal; transcending borders, languages and cultures.
 It is woven into the fabric of our being and the essence of our memories.
-Using music for mental health (especially easy listening music) is a time-tested recipe for self-healing and soothing.
+Using music for mental health is a time-tested recipe for self-healing and soothing.

-While music has always been a hobby, an art and a form of pleasurable activity, it has also become a popular form of alternative treatment.
+While music has always been a hobby, an art, and a form of pleasurable activity, it has also become a popular form of alternative treatment.
 There has been a correlation found between music and mental health, with music offering a range of positive effects on emotional and physical health.
-In recent years, music therapy is becoming more widespread.
+In recent years, music therapy has become more widespread.

-What are the benefits of easy listening music on mental health?
+What are the benefits of easy listening to music on mental health?

 Music is known to improve mental health through the following actions: